wroge/sqlt/README.md

 `sqlt` uses Go's template engine to create a flexible, powerful and type-safe SQL builder and ORM.

-## Type-Safety without a build step
+## Type-Safety without a Build Step

 - Define SQL statements on a global level using options like `New`, `Parse`, `ParseFiles`, `ParseFS`, `ParseGlob`, `Funcs` and `Lookup`.
 - **Templates are checked via [jba/templatecheck](https://github.com/jba/templatecheck) at runtime**.